Sujalkumar123/SQL-EDA-and-Advance-Analysis/README.md

-# SQL Analytics & Reporting Project
+# SQL Exploration Data Analysis(EDA) & Advance Analysis

 A comprehensive collection of **SQL scripts** designed for **data exploration, analytics, and reporting**.
 This repository focuses on real-world analytical scenarios and demonstrates **best practices in SQL** for analyzing relational databases.